Update: Refer to our Chirp Wheel+ review – the Chirp Wheel Plus is the only model sold by Chirp.

 That is where the Plexus Wheel Plus certainly has a decided advantage over a foam roller.
 The wheel is a lot more nimble, and you can roll those hard to reach areas that a foam roller just can’t get to.

 Another critical difference is durability; the hard plastic core of the Plexus wheel will not lose its shape or integrity over time.
-Chirp offers a 10-year warranty on their wheels, so they are built to last.
+Chirp offers a 10-year warranty on its wheels, so they are built to last.

 Chirp Plexus Wheel+ Benefits